 Could #Sharknado be Chewing Up Your Lead Time ?

-This is an excerpt from,” Did Sharknado Chew Up All Your Lead Time?”,” found in the August 2013 edition of Retail Value Chain Federation’s monthly newsletter, RVCF Link.
-To see the article in its entirety: RVCF LINK.
-It is part of an ongoing 5 part series on Demand Forecasting and Inventory Replenishment.
+This is an excerpt from” Did Sharknado Chew Up All Your Lead Time?” found in the August 2013 edition of Retail Value Chain Federation’s monthly newsletter.
+To see the article in its entirety, click on RVCF LINK.
+It is part of an ongoing 5-part series on Demand Forecasting and Inventory Replenishment.

-Lead Time is a large factor in your supply chain performance.
+Lead Time is a significant factor in your supply chain performance.
 Like a shark chewing voraciously, Lead Time variance chews up profits in multiple ways.
-A shorter than expected lead time causes overstocks with additional carrying costs, theft, and potential damage issues.
-A longer than expected lead time creates out of stock service issues or additional product and freight costs and devours customer opinions and bottom line profits.
+A shorter-than-expected lead time causes overstocks with additional carrying costs, theft, and potential damage issues.
+A longer-than-expected lead time creates out-of-stock service issues or additional product and freight costs, devours customer opinions and bottom-line profits.

 Poor lead time performance also “chums” your supply chain with a barrage of activity; e-mails, phone calls, and impromptu meetings drain organizational energy and productivity while increasing stress levels.